 Previous assumptions about the interests of Russia and China in the region -- a kind of gentleman's agreement that Moscow protects while Beijing invests -- are being overturned.

-"China and Russia are competitors in Central Asia," said Yuri Poyta, head of the Asia-Pacific Section of the Centre for Studies of the Army, Conversion and Disarmament in Kyiv, Ukraine.
+"China and Russia are competitors in Central Asia," said Yuri Poyta, head of the Asia-Pacific Section of the Centre for Army, Conversion and Disarmament Studies in Kyiv, Ukraine.

 China has no desire to see its investment projects -- a vital tool of "soft power" -- depend on Russian willingness to protect them, he told Caravanserai.

-"Moscow, understanding that with the exception of the [military] force it can bring to bear, has very little to offer to the region economically, and has no desire to watch Beijing gather strength and draw the Central Asian republics into its embrace," he said.
+"Moscow understands that with the exception of the [military] force it can bring to bear, it has very little to offer the region economically.
+It has no desire to watch Beijing gather strength and draw the Central Asian republics into its embrace," Poyta said.